nipy/nidoodles/doc/index.rst

 Nipy UI: user interface and visualization for neuroimaging in Python
 =====================================================================

-The purpose of this document is to collect information from the nipy community regarding their visualization needs and desires.
+The purpose of this part of the *nidoodles* document is to collect information from the nipy community regarding their visualization needs and desires.

 There are many visualization tools for brain imaging, with different strengths and weaknesses.

 We would like to document the pros/cons of these applications and do our best to combine the most useful functionality in our visualization